 NSW Childcare Rankings

-Each year, the Australian Children’s Education and Care Quality Authority assesses childcare providers on seven key quality care areas: educational program and practice; children’s health and safety; physical environment; staffing arrangements; relationships with children; collaborative partnerships with families and communities; and governance and leadership.
+Each year, the Australian Children’s Education and Care Quality Authority assesses childcare providers in seven key quality care areas: educational program and practice, children’s health and safety; physical environment; staffing arrangements; relationships with children; collaborative partnerships with families and communities, and governance and leadership.